Allohol/Skywire-Setup/README.md

 # skywiresetup
 Skywire Setup for Raspbian OS

-Installation for Skywire 0.5.1 Visor and Hypervisor
+Installation of Skywire 0.5.1 Visor and Hypervisor

 installation:
 1. Download